ruhartm/jwt-passport-acl/README.md

 **References**
-Blogs on this subject that I enjoy reading.
+Blogs and repros on this subject that I enjoy reading.

 [Stateless Auth with Express, Passport, Jwt](https://medium.com/@paul.allies/stateless-auth-with-express-passport-jwt-7a55ffae0a5c)
 [Node Js JWT Authentication Tutorial From Scratch](https://appdividend.com/2018/02/07/node-js-jwt-authentication-tutorial-scratch)